 Once they all get settled, the first thing you should do is present the goals and agenda you came up with before scheduling the meeting.
 Give everyone an idea of what you are going to cover.
+If you're remote and using a screen sharing tool, now's the time to pull up those slides and get the team involved.
 Conversations in meetings can sometimes get off topic, and opening with the goals and agenda will help keep people on track.

 5. Take notes

 As you make your way through the agenda, take notes on questions and comments that come up, especially ones that affect the overall goal of the meeting.
 These might be important to address in the summary you send after the meeting.

 If necessary, designate one person to take notes so you can fully immerse yourself in the conversations taking place.
 It might be helpful for them to use a document creation software that allows you to edit and later share the notes from the meeting.